 What is covered in the Program fee?

 Daily catering and refreshments, and some evening meals during residentials

 Program fees do not cover:

-Costs for ANZSOG delivered residential subjects such as travel and accommodation need to be paid for by the student's sponsoring agency.
+Costs for ANZSOG delivered residential subjects such as travel and accommodation need to be paid for by the student or their sponsoring agency.

 Can I self-fund my participation if my agency won’t fund?

-A student may enter into a salary sacrifice arrangement with their employer to attend the program.
-The student's employer will be billed the program fee.
-Discussed on a case-by-case basis with the applicant's sponsoring agency.
+You may enter into a salary sacrifice arrangement with their employer to attend the program.
+Your employer will be billed the program fee.
+Discussed on a case-by-case basis with the applicant’s sponsoring agency.

 What is the university enrolment process?